 Natural Capital Accounting and Valuation of Ecosystem Services - China

-Mainstreaming biodiversity and ecosystems in policy through natural capital accounts
+Mainstreaming biodiversity and ecosystems into policy through natural capital accounts

 The Chinese government’s commitment to sustainable economic growth is reflected in president Xi Jingping’s elevation of the principle of “harmony between humankind and nature” to central place in the nation’s Global Vision.
 Most recently, the 13th five-year plan, adopted in 2015, contains an array of measures and targets aligned with the concept of ecological civilization.